Philip Oakey: Fashion style

 The media regularly commented and joked about Oakey's style.
 He pushed his style further and began wearing high-heeled shoes.
 He already had both his ears pierced and wore dangling women's diamante earrings.
 On a 1981 poster, Oakey posed shirtless with pierced nipples linked by a gold chain.
 Oakey says of his early-1980s style: "I deliberately wore clothes that either men or women could wear.
 But I don't think I ever really looked like a woman.
 And I never wore very masculine clothes."

 Oakey also appeared in public in full makeup, dressed in his eclectic style.
 He states that "Sheffield was so accepting that no one ever blinked an eyelid."

 At the time of the 1986 Crash album, Oakey wore designer clothes and a manicured look that was inspired by Sean Young's character in the film Blade Runner.

-By 1990, the Human League had begun to decline.
+By 1990, the band's popularity had declined.
 For the Romantic? album, Oakey wore denim and leather and readopted his lopsided hairstyle from 1981 in a rebellion against "the male model look of Crash."
 The band went through dark times and the style was quickly abandoned.

-When the band returned in 1995, Oakey, approaching the age of 40, appeared with designer clothes and a suave, short, neat haircut.
+When the band reunited in 1995, Oakey, approaching the age of 40, appeared with designer clothes and a suave, short, neat haircut.
 He generally wears a simple Armani suit on the stage.

 Oakey has a Prince Albert piercing.
 In 2007, he said, "Yes, I have a Prince Albert ring.
 I had it done about six years ago.
 It didn't hurt too much ... when I pierced my ear it hurt more!"